greg7mdp/parallel-hashmap/pdf/parallel_hashmap.md

-# The Parallel Hashmap
+## the parallel hashmap
-   or Abseiling from the shoulders of giants - &copy; Gregory Popovitch - March 3, 2019
+   (or Abseiling from the shoulders of giants)

+(c) Gregory Popovitch - 2/28/2019

 [tl;dr] built on top of Abseil's flat_hash_map, the parallel flat_hash_map is
        more memory friendly, and can be used from multiple threads with high levels of